Dunno-AI/shakescript/README.md

 #### Initial Episode

-- Uses structured metadata
-- Generates the episode aligned to outline (e.g., Exposition)
+-   Uses structured metadata to generate an episode that aligns with the story's outline (e.g., Exposition).

 #### Subsequent Episodes

-- Retrieves up to 2-3 past episodes for context
+-   Retrieves up to three past episodes for context.
-- Embeddings fetch relevant content chunks for long-form continuity
+-   Embeddings fetch relevant content chunks to ensure long-form continuity.
-- Ensures:
-  - Character consistency
-  - Thematic alignment
-  - Narrative progression
+-   Ensures character consistency, thematic alignment, and narrative progression.

 #### Storage

-- Saves episode content, title, summary, emotion in `episodes` table
+-   Saves episode content, titles, summaries, and emotional states in the `episodes` table.
-- Splits episode into semantic chunks using `SemanticSplitterNodeParser`
+-   Splits episodes into semantic chunks using `SemanticSplitterNodeParser`.
-- Vectorizes & stores in `chunks` table
+-   Vectorizes and stores these chunks in the `chunks` table.

 ---